How to Build a Football Helmet Display Case

 A football helmet display case is a great way to display an item you are particularly proud or fond of.
 The good news is they are not difficult to make and by following a few simple instructions, you will be presenting your prized helmets in no time at all.
 Have a go at making a cost-effective alternative instead of buying a display case from a sports store.

 Step 1 - Make the Board

-Get your hands on a large, 1 inch thick piece of wood board.
-Measure out a surface area of around 1 foot by 1 foot using a ruler and a pencil.
-Include an excess of 1 inch along all sides.
+Get your hands on a large, one-inch thick piece of wood board.
+Measure out a surface area of around one foot by one foot using a ruler and a pencil.
+Include an excess of one inch along all sides.
 Use a handsaw to carefully cut out your square shape.
 Take a piece of high grit sandpaper and remove any sharp edges.
 Also, use the sandpaper to create a slight slope inwards on the outer edges.
 This is to increase visual presentation but is not fundamentally necessary in the process.

 Step 2 - Groove and Stain

 Use a routing tool with a small head piece to create a small groove around the pencil marks of your original markings.
 Gently push the head piece into the wood and use the ruler to help keep the lines straight.
 Clear away any wood debris and stain the wood board with a high quality wood stain.
 Apply an even layer with a small paintbrush.
 Leave it to dry.

 Take a large piece of plexiglass.
 You will need to cut five pieces from it.
 Use a ruler to make five sections of one-foot by one-foot squares on the plexiglass.
 These are only guide measurements.
 If you want more space around the football helmet, compensate for this when you make your markings.
 Use a glass cutter to create score lines on the plexiglass.
 You will be able to snap the glass with your hands or fingers.
 Use a piece of emery cloth to smooth out the edges of each piece of glass.